Build an India Gold Price App with JavaScript

 curl "https://api.goldprice.dev/v1/prices?symbol=XAU-USD-SPOT"

-Silver spot is XAG-USD-SPOT and copper is HG-USD-SPOT.
+Silver spot is XAG-USD-SPOT and copper is HG-USD-FUTURES.
 Futures use the FUTURES contract, for example XAU-USD-FUTURES — note that gold futures need the Basic tier, and silver and copper need Pro, so on the free tier those symbols return 403 plan_gated.
 Omitting symbol entirely returns the default allowed rows for your tier, which is also a valid way to avoid the error.

 Every response carries an X-RateLimit-Remaining header.
 Read it and back off before you hit zero rather than polling blind and catching 429s.
-The free tier is 30 requests per minute; Basic is 120; Pro and Realtime are 500.
+The free tier is 30 requests per minute; Physical is 120; Pro and Realtime Pro are 500.
 For most apps a short client-side cache, sized to how often the price actually moves, keeps you well clear of the limit — the spot price does not change meaningfully every second, so caching for a few seconds is usually correct.

 Do not call the API directly from front-end JavaScript with your key.
 Two reasons: it exposes ga_live_... to anyone who opens devtools, and browser CORS will block it.
 Proxy the call through your own backend, keep the key server-side, and have the browser hit your endpoint: